MA3STR0/kimsufi-crawler/README.md

 _Following steps have been tested on Mac and Linux_

-- Clone this repo (`git clone kimsufi-crawler`) or download and unpack archive
+- Clone this repo (`git clone https://github.com/MA3STR0/kimsufi-crawler.git`) or download and unpack archive
 - Taking `config.json.example` as a template, create a file `config.json` and correct configuration according to your preferences:
   - `servers`: list of servers that should be tracked, eg `["KS-1", "SYS-IP-1", "GAME-2"]` etc